jmathai/elodie/Readme.md

 If you'd like to specify your own naming convention it's recommended you include something that's mostly unique like the time including seconds.
 You'll need to include a `[File]` section in your `config.ini` file with a name attribute.
 If a placeholder doesn't have a value then it plus any preceding characters which are not alphabetic are removed.

 By default the resulting filename is all lowercased.
-To change this behavior to upppercasing add capitalization=upper.
+To change this behavior to uppercasing add capitalization=upper.

 ```
 [File]